Fitness Industry Award [MA000094] pay guide: Rates, allowances, and overtime

 Here are some steps you can follow to help you run payroll correctly under the Fitness Award:

-Start with award-smart HR and payroll software: Implement a HR and payroll platform that knows the Fitness Award.
+Implement a HR and payroll platform that knows the Fitness Award.
 This can do most of the heavy lifting for you and take the stress out of compliance.

-Set the right classification (software can’t guess this): Map each role to a Fitness Award level and write a one-pager of typical duties.
-Update the level when duties change or you promote someone.
+Map each role to a Fitness Award level and write a one-pager of typical duties.
+Update the level in your HRIS when duties change or you promote someone.

-Lock in a clear TOIL policy: Start by deciding when you allow TOIL.
+Start by deciding when you allow TOIL.
 Then set a six-month expiry with auto-payout at overtime rates if unused or on request.

-Roster to meet minimum engagements: Plan casual shifts to meet the three-hour minimum (or the one-hour class rule where it applies).
+Plan casual shifts to meet the three-hour minimum (or the one-hour class rule where it applies).
 On public holidays, build the four-hour minimum into the roster before you publish it.
+Good scheduling software can make this far easier.

-Define travel rules between sites: List which trips count, how staff record time and kilometres, and what evidence you need (odometer or receipts).
+List which trips count, how staff record time and kilometres, and what evidence you need (odometer or receipts).
 Approve it like you would any other timesheet line.

-Keep allowances tied to actual duties instead of job titles: Name your first aiders and leading hands in writing.
+Name your first aiders and leading hands in writing.
 Track expirations for CPR/First Aid and update rosters when responsibilities change so the right allowances fire automatically.

 Get Fitness Award pay right and on time every time